Epidemiology & Biostatistics

 Sl No. Name of the Projects Funding Agency Status

-2 Capacity Building of Self-Help Group (SHG) for Blood Pressure Monitoring and use of Mobile Application software with decision support: Assessment of a task-shifting Model for reduction of Blood Pressure in Assam ICMR Ongoing
+24 Capacity building of self-help group (SHG) for blood pressure monitoring and use of mobile application software with decision support: Assessment of a task shifting model for reduction of blood pressure in rural population ICMR Ongoing (6 months no cost extension)

 10 Study on prevalence of Hb E and thalassemia in malaria endemic zones of NE India.
 ICMR Completed